Kotauror/java-http-server/Readme.md

 Because of this, the project has no gradle file that allows for building it outside of IntelliJ environment.
 It was not really needed for this code review, as I've provided the review board with a JAR file of an already build project, but should be kept in mind for the future, to make it easier for others to work on the same project.
 There is a rumor that not everyone uses IntelliJ :P

-### Chrome vs the rest of browsers - what you see when firing the server locally.
-When I open the server on Chrome, I don not always see the list of files, but instead this line appears:
-`mmmm textwrapon=false; textautoformat=false; wysiwyg=textarea`.
-Cleaning cookies didn't help.
-This issue doesn't happen in other browsers (checked Safari and Mozilla).
-If I had more time, I would get to the bottom of this issue.

 ### SimultaneousTestSuite.TimeToComplete - performance issue
 Last but not least, I've spotted a bizzare performance issue that I haven't figured out.